-Don’t forget to round out your meal with their small-batch, 100% plant based (that means vegan!) ice cream, like their Mermaid: Spirulina +Maca Swirl or Marionberry Cheesecake.
-An additional plus for students out there: UBC students can show their student card every Tuesday for 20% off!
+Don’t forget to round out your meal with their small-batch, 100% plant-based (that means vegan!) ice cream, like their Mermaid: Spirulina +Maca Swirl or Marionberry Cheesecake.
+An additional plus for students out there: UBC students can show their student cards every Tuesday for 20% off!

-Edible Canada isn’t limited to a brick-and-mortar restaurant - they also sell food products created by local artisans in their retail stores and online.
-So why not try a locally-made jam or some truly Canadian smoked salmon after dinner?
+Edible Canada isn’t limited to a brick-and-mortar restaurant – They also sell food products created by local artisans in their retail stores and online at ediblecanada.com, which “showcase the biggest selection of artisanal food products in Canada” so why not pick try picking up a locally-made jam or some truly Canadian smoked salmon after dinner?

-Edible Canada is the place to go for a reminder of the quality local food has to offer.
+Edible Canada is the place to go for a reminder of the goodness the backyards of our province of BC has to offer.
 So sit back, embrace your city, and enjoy some truly Canadian goodness.